The Temple of Man

 The papyrus cites many cases of appendicitis and pleural adhesions.
 Infantile paralysis was known and instances of dwarfs and other deformed persons.
 And so we could go on with cases of talipes (club foot, which the Pharaoh Tutankhamen was said to have suffered from), Pott's disease (a form of tuberculosis) spinal curvature, gout, cranial ulceration, mastoiditis, and even Dercum's disease, the latter being an extremely rare disorder characterised by multiple, painful growths consisting of fatty tissue occurring on the trunk, the upper arms and upper legs.

 The Egyptians used great numbers of different drugs in their prescriptions and hundreds of ingredients are mentioned from the animal, vegetable and mineral kingdoms, but, as we said earlier, it is very difficult to identify these remedies.
 The quantities are meticulously specified, minute fractional notation being employed, so that considerable care must have been used in dispensing them.
 Many of the remedies are still in use today, together with pills, poultices, bandages and so on.
 The papyrus even mentions a form of vaccination in which a small pellet of certain medicinal substances was inserted just below the skin of the upper arm, to be gradually absorbed into the body.
-To us, this seems a less invasive, and possibly more effective method of vaccination than injections direct into the bloodstream employed today—so much for 'progress'!
+To us, this seems a less invasive, and possibly more effective method of treatment than injecting drugs directly into the bloodstream as doctors do today—so much for 'progress'!

 Hundreds of extremely curious tests were made in order to ascertain the patient's condition and it would be possible to fill many pages with their recital.
 We have quoted the foregoing mainly in order to show that from the earliest times great store was set by the Egyptians on the preservation of the body, the cure of disease and the maintenance of health.
 The means employed were no stranger, and often much more scientific than some of the extraordinary things we read in such books as Culpepper's and Gerard's Herbals, not to mention the practises of bloodletting and the administration of mercury for syphilis and other diseases which were commonplace just two hundred years ago.